List of General Hospital characters introduced in the 1980s: Jimmy Lee Holt

-Jimmy Lee Holt was portrayed by Steve Bond from 1983 to 1987.
-Jimmy Lee, whom Edward Quartermaine believed to have been in Europe in boarding school, was raised by distant relatives of his mother Beatrice's, and showed up in Port Charles in January 1983 just as the Quartermaine family was facing the crisis of Lila Quartermaine's first husband, Crane Tolliver, giving Susan Moore papers which proved his marriage had never been legally ended.
-Jimmy Lee ended up with the papers when Crane was killed after murdering Susan Moore and used this as leverage over his father.
+Jimmy Lee Holt is the illegitimate son of Edward Quartermaine and Beatrice LeSeur, portrayed by Steve Bond from 1983 to 1987.
+Jimmy Lee, who Edward Quartermaine believed to have been in Europe in boarding school, was raised by distant relatives of his mother Beatrice's, and showed up in Port Charles in January 1983 just as the Quartermaine family was facing the crisis of Lila Quartermaine's first husband, Crane Tolliver, giving Susan Moore papers which proved his marriage had never been legally ended.
+Jimmy Lee ended up with the papers when Crane was killed after murdering Susan Moore, and used this as leverage over his father.
 Not willing to shed his blue collar career for an executive one at ELQ, Jimmy Lee worked at various construction jobs, but fell in love with his distant cousin, Celia, who was engaged to the handsome but stuffy Dr. Grant Putnam.
 Celia secretly fell in love with Jimmy Lee too, but after only sharing kisses with him, he kidnapped her and held her overnight right before she was to marry Grant.
 She showed up at the wedding after hitching a ride on a chicken truck, and Jimmy Lee moved on by briefly dating both Heather Webber and Shirley Pickett.
 After an affair with Lorena Sharpe (Monica Quartermaine's cousin), he continued to remain a thorn in Grant and Celia's side, and in 1984, when his mother Beatrice showed up in town, continued to use the Tolliver divorce papers against Edward.

-Beatrice was accidentally killed by mistakenly drinking Lila Quartermaine's heart medicine, and this left Jimmy Lee bitter towards the Quartermaines whom he felt had treated her badly.
+Beatrice was accidentally killed by mistakenly drinking Lila Quartermaine's heart medicine, and this left Jimmy Lee bitter towards the Quartermaines, whom he felt had treated her badly.
 After Grant and Celia's marriage fell apart, Jimmy Lee married her, but old enemies of his made it appear soon afterwards he cheated on her, and she left town, not accepting his explanation.
 After his half brother Alan Quartermaine came back from the dead, Jimmy Lee met and fell in love with Charity Gatlin, the woman who had taken Alan in.
 Jimmy Lee and Charity married, and left Port Charles.
 Over the years, Jimmy Lee would infrequently be mentioned, most notably when Edward used his illegitimate son's name as an alias while hiding from his enemies.
 In 2021, Jimmy and Charity's son, Austin, shows up in Port Charles, and reveals Jimmy died six months prior.